African-American history of Nebraska: Notable individuals

 In the early history of the Nebraska, the state was home to the Buffalo Soldiers of the U.S. Army, with many stationed at Fort Robinson and others at Fort Niobrara.
+During this early era, there were several notable Black cowboys in Nebraska history, too, including "Big Amos" Harris and others.

 Nebraska's most notable African American son is Malcolm X, who was born in 1926 in North Omaha and lived there for a short time before his family moved.

 Reared in Omaha, Clarence W. Wigington was the first black architect to design a home in Nebraska as a student of Thomas Rogers Kimball.
 He also designed churches in Omaha.

+Current population

+In the 2020 Census, 96,535 Nebraska residents were identified as African American (of the total 1,961,504).
+African Americans make up more than 10% of the population in only one county: Douglas (11.1%).
+African Americans in the seven counties of Douglas (64,721), Lancaster (13,759), Sarpy (7,459), Hall (1,919), Dakota (1,613), Dawson (1,210), and Buffalo (643) make up more than 94% of all African Americans in the state.

 Notable places

 Today, there are many places associated with African American heritage across the state, with many concentrated in Omaha.
 One historian has identified more than 160 Black heritage sites throughout the city.

 Today, one of the primary locations on the Underground Railroad in Nebraska is preserved as the Mayhew Cabin Museum.
 Since 2012, the National Park Service has identified more than a dozen sites in Nebraska for their "Network to Freedom" program.

+There are several African American heritage sites in Grand Island, including a former community and recreation center, a former Black church, and others.
+According to one researcher, there are more than 150 Black burials in the Grand Island Cemetery.

 Founded in 1867, St. John's African Methodist Episcopal Church in the Near North Side neighborhood was the first church for African Americans in Nebraska.
 Other early Black churches were in Nebraska City and Lincoln.
 In Lincoln, a notable African American heritage location is Quinn Chapel African Methodist Episcopal Church and Parsonage.
 Built in 1905, the building was listed on the National Register of Historic Places in 1999.

 The Great Plains Black History Museum is the only African American history museum in Nebraska today.
 According to their website, "For the past 40 years, the Great Plains Black History Museum has been an important institution dedicated to publicizing and preserving the achievements of the region's vibrant African American heritage.
 We welcome the African American community, regional residents and schools, and Omaha-area visitors."